Rockhopper1776/rockhopper1776.github.io/README.md

-# Rockhopper 1776 Minimal GitHub Pages Site
+# Rockhopper1776 Minimal GitHub Pages Site

 This is a simple static website for GitHub Pages.